Get to know Slovenia

 By train: there are direct trains from Slovenia’s capital city Ljubljana to: Zagreb (Croatia), Belgrade (Serbia), Salzburg & Vienna (Austria), Munich & Frankfurt (Germany), Zurich (Switzerland) & Budapest (Hungary).
 The easiest way to check the options and book tickets is at bahn.de.

 By bus: You have plenty of options here.
 Try flixbus.com.

 By car: For most of our hiking and biking tours, you won’t need a car.
 However, If you want to stay flexible, explore the country at your own pace and do some hikes and bike rides along the way, possibly add Croatia or Austria to the trip plan – then you’ll need a car.
 Of course, we will rent it for you.
 Just ask…

-Especially by joining our hiking & biking trips where we share with you the best trails, sights and stories, hidden treasures and present you to our friends who will open their beehives, wine cellars, and grandma’s kitchens for full immersion to Slovenian culture.
+Take our hiking & biking trips where we share with you the best trails, sights, stories and hidden treasures.
+Come meet our friends who will open their beehives, wine cellars, and grandma’s kitchens for full immersion into the Slovenian culture.

 Photos by Slotrips and STO (Jost Gantar, Ciril Jazbec, Jaka Ivancic, Jacob Riglin & Luka Karlin)